Germenzi/gdECS/README.md

 - nodes binding with entity

 ## :large_orange_diamond: Addon classes
-- `Entity` - a class of component container
+- `Entity` - a class of components container
-- `EntitySignature` - a class of component set for matching entities
+- `EntitySignature` - a static class allowing you matching entities with specified components set
 - `EntityFilter` - class which gets filtered entities from ECS
 - `ECS` - autoload which binds all together
 - `System` - system implementation as `Node`